Automattic/vip-block-data-api/README.md

 Both of these data points are a counter that is incremented, and do not contain any other telemetry or sensitive data.
 You can see what's being [collected in code here][repo-analytics], and WPVIP's privacy policy [here](https://wpvip.com/privacy/).

-In addition, the analytics are sent every 10 seconds or 10 minutes only.
+In addition, the analytics are sent every 10 seconds only.

 ## Caching on WPVIP